Bombieri-Vinogradov for multiplicative functions, and beyond the $x^{1/2}$-barrier: Formulating the key technical result

 Therefore the left-hand side of the equation in Theorem \ref{MathResult2} can be re-written as

 where, here and throughout, the function $F$ is defined by

 Sums like

 have been tackled in the literature using the Cauchy-Schwarz inequality and then studying bilinear sums, such as what happens after (17) in \cite{MV}.
 Here we develop a formal inequality, which is a variant of Proposition 2.2 of \cite{Gre}.
+The use of Ramar\'{e}'s identity in this context was pioneered by Matom\"{a}ki and Radziw\l\l~\cite{MR}.

 \begin{proposition} Let $F: \Z \to \C$ be an arbitrary function.
 Let $2 \leq Y < Z < x^{1/9}$ be parameters, and write $u = (\log Z)/\log Y$.
 Then for any $1$-bounded multiplicative function $f$, we have